-The Street Division is staffed by a Service Director, Assistant Service Director, Administrative Assistant, Mechanic, Crew Leader, and Equipment Operators.
+The Street Department is staffed by a Service Director, Assistant Service Director, Administrative Assistant, Mechanic, Crew Leader, and Equipment Operators.
 Our responsibilities include 200 lane miles of streets, over 4000 traffic signs and 19 miles of guardrails.
 That’s only the beginning.

 During December through March, our attention is directed toward snow and ice control.
 It takes 10 – 12 hours to clear all residential streets.
 As the temperatures rise, pothole patching in streets and alleys begin.
 Also, the street sweeper begins operating on a daily basis.

 In the Spring Season, we begin what is referred to as our construction season.
 These are jobs we will concentrate on until leaf pickup season.
 We repair catch basins, storm tile, and pour concrete where needed.
 In accordance with the Americans Disabilities Act, we construct wheel chair ramps.